interfect/OrbitalConstruction/README.md

 Known Issues
 ------------

 * After building something at a space dock and switching to a nearby craft, the newly built craft will appear to be orbiting backwards or otherwise absurdly.
 Going to the space center and back will fix this issue.
+I (attosecond) have never seen this bug occur, however I'm not comfortable removing it from the list if I haven't seen it and actively done something to fix it.

 Changelog
 ---------